Jeimer Candelario Player Props: Nationals vs. Cardinals

 Jeimer Candelario At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 65th, his on-base percentage ranks 65th, and he is 37th in the league in slugging.
+- Among qualifying batters in MLB action, he ranks 69th in batting average, 60th in on-base percentage, and 37th in slugging.

-- Candelario will look to extend his four-game hitting streak.
-He's batting .200 with one homer over the course of his last games.

-- Candelario has picked up a hit in 64.7% of his 85 games this season, with multiple hits in 24.7% of those games.
+- Candelario has picked up a hit in 55 of 86 games this year, with multiple hits 21 times.

-- Candelario has driven home a run in 25 games this year (29.4%), including more than one RBI in 16.5% of his games and producing three or more of his team's runs on four occasions..
+- Candelario has driven in a run in 25 games this season (29.1%), including 14 games with more than one RBI (16.3%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 37 games this season (43.5%), including multiple runs in eight games.
+- He has scored in 43.0% of his games this season, with more than one run scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.